AlbertoBasalo/aidd/generators/1-software-analyst.instructions.md

 ## Document Generation Order

 0. You must be provided with a set of requirements, and ask for them if they are not provided.
-1. Generate the Formal Requirements document.
+1. Generate the Domain requirements document.
 2. Generate the System Architecture document.
 3. For each software component, got form the System Architecture document:
    1. The User Stories document for that component.